jsmesami/loudbutton/README.md

 Loud Button
 ===========

-Another Flash button that can play annoying music on your website.
+Another Flash button that can load and play annoying music on your website.

 Why?
 ----